taliajmallo/rpgs/homebrew/Exalted/corpse_bride_raiment.md

 capable of, and has a very constrained use-case, but heals instantly.
 I think the willpower cost and limited use keep it of appropriate value, but am willing to flex on the numbers if desired.

+### Somber Maiden's Boon
+- Design objective: Let Grace buff a single ally in an overly-romantic and overly-baroque way
+- Cost: 7m
+- Mins: Essence 1
+- Type: Simple
+- Duration: One Scene
+- Prerequisites: None
+The wearer's affection spurs her beloved to even greater heights.
+A token of the wearer's favor - a flower, a tied ribbon, a lipstick-print, or other similar mark - appears on an ally of the wearer's choice.
+At the end of each of her turns, the wearer may reflexively grant (1/2 her intimacy towards the ally) initiative to the ally.
+This evocation ends if the ally's wound penalty is greater than (the wearer's intimacy towards them), or if the wearer is no longer in danger, and may only be used once per scene.

+Design note: Compare against Dirge of Death's Lawgiver, which has a minimal mote cost, but consumes actions per turn, and grants all allies in earshot one initiative and an extra initiative per withering attack.
+This can grant more initiative and permits other actions, but comes with a higher mote cost, and can only target a single ally.
+If in need of adjustment, consider changing it to transfer initiative instead of granting it.

+### Black Heart Protector
+- Design objective: Let Grace be a bit of a buff-bot, while still giving her things to do
+- Cost: -
+- Mins: Essence 2
+- Type: Permanent
+- Prerequisites: Somber Maiden's Boon, Black Claw Form The wearer's helpless mein makes foes as unprepared to fight her protector as to fight her.
+While both Somber Maiden's Boon and Black Claw Form are both active, if the chosen ally attacks an enemy who has a positive tie to the wearer, or an enemy within close range of another enemy who has a positive tie to the wearer, the attacked enemy suffers a -1 penalty to their Defense.

+Design note: this is the same defense penalty applied by Black Claw Form, without the accompanying buff to evasion and disengage/withdraw.